UKWgenommedizin/clinTALL/README.md

 | `test_user_model`    | Train & test user models, save models     |
 | `predict_user_model` | Apply trained user models to user data    |

 Multiple tasks can be run sequentially.
 For predictions with user models (stored under user_model_results) pretrained models are provided and available at https://doi.org/10.5281/zenodo.18002152.
-(Performance reports for those are in inference_results).
+(Performance reports for those are in prediction_results).
 These models can be retrained if you provide data for it (under data/user/reference)

 For formatting of input data please reference the files data/user/*.tsv (replace with your files).
 If only specific data modalities are being used, specify this in the config.yaml file.
-Output of the models will be saved in inference_results.
+Output of the models will be saved in prediction_results.

 ### Reproducibility